Bg

 Ensure your child is properly hydratedFluids can help thin mucus, which can ease congestion and lead to better sleep

 When your child is sick, you want to do all you can to ensure they get in good naps and night sleep.
 If it isn’t already, trying to make their sleep space dark, cool, and quiet may help eliminate distractions and allow your little one to rest better.
-Consider using blackout shades and white noise if needed.
+Consider using and if needed.

 Those tiny nasal passages can get plugged up so easily!
 Your baby may sleep better if you use a vaporizer or cool-mist humidifier that works to clear out congestion.
 Make sure to place the humidifier close enough to your sleeping child that the mist will reach them, but always place it out of their reach for safety reasons.
 Follow the manufacturer’s directions for cleaning and use to prevent mold and bacteria build-up as well.
 Most of these machines require new water every day.